Hark

 Owl Bridge

 Once known for its Hall of Heroes in the town of Aberdeen, Hark is now largely farmland scattered with ruins.
 The only holdouts are the far southern cities of Saradross and Owlbridge.
-Owlbridge barely qualifies as a "city," consisting of just a handful of taller buildings and a fort.
-However, its people are proud, strong, and resolute.
+Owlbridge barely qualifies as a city, consisting of just a handful of taller buildings and a fort.
+However, its people are proud and resolute.
 They have defended their city from both the Ironcircle and Collora, and now enjoy their hard-earned independence.
 The city is ruled by a lotocracy, where five members of the population are randomly selected and advised by experts.
-These leaders debate until they reach a consensus, with all decisions—ranging from criminal trials to local taxes—made through this method.
+These leaders debate until they reach a consensus for better or for worse.Their decisions range from criminal trials to local taxes and everything in between.

 Oaklake